stephenslab/rss/docs/Example-1.md

 **Step 2**.
 Check the "small effects" model assumption.

-Using single-SNP summary data, we can compute squared sample correlation between phenotype and each SNP, and then check the "small effect" assumption by looking at these marginal squared correlation values (please see Table 1 of [Zhu and Stephens (*Ann.
-Appl.
-Stat.*, 2017)][] for more details).
+Using single-SNP summary data, we can compute squared sample correlation between phenotype and each SNP, and then check the "small effect" assumption by looking at these marginal squared correlation values (please see Table 1 of [Zhu and Stephens (2017)][] for more details).
-The following code illustrates the "small effect" check in [`example1.m`][]<sup>1</sup>.
+The following code illustrates the "small effect" check in [example1.m][]<sup>1</sup>.

 ```matlab
 >> chatsqr = (betahat(:).^2) ./ (Nsnp(:).*(se(:).^2) + betahat(:).^2);